aelizaclaudina/Cyber-Saga-Covert-Cryptography-The-Game/README.md

 Welcome to Covert Cryptography, a game that tests your cybersecurity and digital forensic knowledge!

-To play please save the two files into one folder to run in whatever you use (I use visual studio).
+To play please save the two files into one folder to run in whatever you use.

 I will be looking at further developing this when I have time to, but for now... enjoy !